pavanthiriveedi7-rgb/Student-Success-Forecaster/README.md

-# 🎓  — Student Risk Intelligence System
+# 🎓  — Student - Success - Forecaster

 > **AI-powered early warning system** that predicts academic risk for students using internal marks data.
 > Built with **XGBoost + Streamlit** | Deployed on **Streamlit Cloud**